ItzGreenCat/ESCraft/README.md

 * **Native GLES Integration:** Bypasses legacy translation layers to use your GPU's native drivers directly.
 * **Crash Fixes:** Solves the critical `java.lang.IllegalStateException: There is no OpenGL ES context current` error prevents the game from starting.
 * **GLFW Bypass:** Fixes the `NoSuchMethodError: glfwGetProcAddress` issue found in stripped-down or custom LWJGL builds.
-* **Smart Detection:** Built-in environment detection ensures the mod only activates on supported GLES platforms.

 ### 📥 Installation Guide